stream-protocol/medusa-payment-streampay.js/README.md

 **4. Merchant Fees and Solana Transaction Fees:**

-Define how you'll calculate and handle merchant fees and Solana transaction fees.
-This will depend on your specific business logic and requirements.
+A basic example of how to calculate and handle merchant fees and Solana transaction fees.
+This will depend on Stream**Pay** specific business logic and requirements.
+Remember to add Strea**mPay** 1.5% Operational fees.

 ```javascript
 // Calculate and deduct merchant fees